1j01/jspaint/README.md

 Ah yes, good old paint.
 Not the one with the [ribbons][] or the [new skeuomorphic one][Fresh Paint] with the interface that can take up nearly half the screen.
+And sorry, not the even newer [Paint 3D Preview][] that you can't install unless you're on a prerelease build (which is why my computer is barely functional at the moment, and I can't switch to an earlier build because I can't open the Settings, and I can't give feedback because I can't open Feedback, and I can't open the Start menu among other things.)

 Windows 95, 98, and XP were the golden years of paint.
 You had a tool box and a color box, a foreground color and a background color,